myzkey/ts-unused-cleaner/example/README.md

-# TS Unused Finder Example Project
+# TS Unused Cleaner Example Project

-This example demonstrates how to use the TS Unused Finder tool to detect unused TypeScript/JavaScript code including React components, types, interfaces, functions, variables, and enums.
+This example demonstrates how to use the TS Unused Cleaner tool to detect unused TypeScript/JavaScript code including React components, types, interfaces, functions, variables, and enums.

 ## React Application